 The environment where puppies are raised also plays a big role in how the puppy develops and this can start as early as being still in the mother dog's belly.

 This is quite fascinating if you think about it.
 Turns out, when a mother dog is stressed, stress hormones are released into her bloodstream.
-Puppies are normally protected from the effect of stress hormones courtesy of a special enzyme which acts as a shield, inactivating them at the level of the placenta.
+Puppies are normally protected from the effect of stress hormones courtesy of a special enzyme that acts as a shield, inactivating them at the level of the placenta.

-However, if the levels of mother dog's cortisol are consistently high, some manage to seep through the placenta, with the end result of them ultimately reaching the developing fetuses.
+However, if the levels of the mother dog's cortisol are consistently high, some manage to seep through the placenta, with the end result of them ultimately reaching the developing fetuses.

 This surge of cortisol ultimately teaches the developing puppies that the world is a scary place to be, and therefore, their bodies develop an appropriately tuned stress system and metabolism, explains veterinarian Jessica Hekman in an article for the Whole Dog Journal.